mervyn-teo/shiko_shiko_counter/README.md

 # shiko_shiko_counter

-An Wear OS application to measure your shiko shiko counts.
+An Wear OS application to measure your shiko shiko counts in 120 seconds.

 ## Intallation